nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="4"/>
 # 4 Lens Recognition

 Lens Recognition is a difficult problem.
 The lens isn't stored in the metadata.
 Different manufacturers use different ways to deal with the lens and it's very common that a number such as "368" is used to represent several lenses.
 Then we have to examine other metadata to make a guess about which lens is being used.
-Lens recognition has been time sink on the engineering resources of Team Exiv2.
+Lens recognition has been a time sink on the engineering resources of Team Exiv2.
 So, I introduced the ~/.exiv2 "Configuration File" in 0.26 to save lots of work and give users an instant way to recognise their lens.
 You don't need to wait on the release cycles of exiv2 and your distribution.
 You get it fixed instantly.

 In the introduction to this book, I have discussed my proposal for _**M2Lscript**_ (pronounce MillsScript).
 This is my proposal to solve the lens problem.
 [Future Exiv2 Projects](#future)